skeswa/denim/README.md

 my_car.drive(); // Prints "A Nissan Altima owned by Another User is driving"
 ```

-One important thing to note here is that Esper structs, like most Esper data
+One important thing to note here is that Denim structs, like most Denim data
 structures, are immutable by default.
-So, direct imperative mutation of Esper
+So, direct imperative mutation of Denim
 structs won't work in all the cases that you may be used to.

 ```rust